-April – A Talk at the Tavistock Music and Arts Festival 2017 at the Bedford Hotel on ‘Funnily Enough – Living with Otters’.
+April – A Talk at the Tavistock Music and Arts Festival 2017 on ‘Funnily Enough – Living with Otters’.
 We were joined by Rudi-the-Otter who stars in the new ITV series ‘The Durrells’ and appeared in Natural World for BBC Two recently.

 14th February – Henlease Book Group in Bristol discussed ‘Funnily Enough’ with Sophie

-The Waterberg Trust Challenge Ride across the game reserves of South Africa – January 2017, to raise funds for Save the Wateberg Rhino and associated community projects.
-Please click here for more info.
+The Waterberg Trust Challenge Ride across the game reserves of South Africa – January 2017, in aid of Save the Waterberg Rhino and associated community projects.

 September 2016 ~ Screening of ‘My Feral Heart’ at The Courthouse Hotel in Soho.

-October 2016 ~ An illustrated talk on ‘The Making of Swallows & Amazons: behind the scenes of the classic 1974 film’ with a book signing for Mudeford Sailing Club.
+October 2016 ~ An illustrated talk with a book signing for Mudeford Sailing Club.